Buenos Aires 1859 1p "In Ps" tête-bêche pair: Provenance

 This pair were exhibited in 1986 as part of the Aristocrats of Philately displays at Ameripex and again at Anphilex in 1996.
 They were previously owned by Alfred H. Caspary until 1958, Lars Amundsen, Joseph Schatzkés, John Robert Boker, Jr., and Gabriel Sanchez.
 They were also illustrated in Leon Norman Williams' Encyclopedia of Rare and Famous Stamps.
-The Caspary vertical tete-beche pair sold in 2008 at auction for $575,000 dollars.
+The Caspary vertical tete-beche pair sold in 2008 at auction for $575,000.

 A second example

-The only example known is the vertical pair, but another pair, in horizontal format, being positions 33 and 34, was recorded in Philipp von Ferrary's collection.
-It was acquired by Alfred F. Lichtenstein, who exhibited it in 1940 at the centenary celebrations of the postage stamp, by the Collectors Club of New York.
-It has not been seen since and was not in the Lichtenstein estate, so it is assumed to no longer exist.
+While the Buenos Aires 1859 1p "In Ps" tête-bêche pair is the only known vertical set, a horizontal pairing in position 33 and 34 was first recorded in Philipp von Ferrary's collection.
+It was later acquired by Alfred F. Lichtenstein in 1923.
+Lichtenstein later exhibited the stamp in 1940 at the centenary celebrations of the postage stamp, by the Collectors Club of New York.
+The Ferrary-Lichtenstein horizontal tête-bêche pair has not been seen since 1940 and is presumed lost to philately.